SolaceLabs/pq-demo/README.md

 ### DELAY - (Pub only) Mean time in ms that the publisher will wait before resending

 Related to `PROB` above, this is the approximate time the publisher will wait before sending the follow-on message with the same key.
+The default value of 0 means that if the probability check is met, the next message published wlll be the same key.
+Or, as an example, if the delay is 5000ms, then this particular key will put into the resend queue to be sent with the next sequence number in approximatlely* 5 seconds. *see Scaled Poisson section